uzuri/cscie15-p4/readme.md

 ## Future additions

-If I'd had time, I would have liked to have adde the following:
+If I'd had time, I would have liked to have added the following:

 + Authentication (ONLY edit your own languages; set a language as public or private)
 + Create full profiles for yourself as a user